Using segment-based features of jaw movements to recognize foraging activities in grazing cattle: Computational cost

 \begin{enumerate} \item {Signal pre-processing: A detrending filter requires 5~operations per signal sample.
 Then, 10,000~ops/s are required.} \item {JM~detection: 27,200~ops/s are required to compute the subsampled envelope, generate a time-varying threshold and detect the jaw movement.} \item {JM~feature extraction: This task involves 300~ops/s.} \item {Buffering: 6~ops/s are required to store the timestamp, and the amplitude and duration features.} \item {Activity feature extraction: the worst-case scenario for activity feature extraction considers 2 event/s, which is equivalent to 600 events per segment. \begin{enumerate} \item {JM~rate (f4): this feature requires only 1 op/segment.} \item {JM~statistics: \begin{enumerate} \item {mean amplitude (f5) and mean duration (f9): each feature requires 600~ops/segment.} \item {standard deviation amplitude (f6) and standard deviation duration (f10): 1801~ops/segment per feature are required.} \item {skewness amplitude (f7), skewness duration (f11): compute each feature requires 2,401~ops/segment.} \item {kurtosis amplitude (f8) and kurtosis duration (f12): compute each feature requires 3,001~ops/segment.} \end{enumerate} \item {Spectral feature of the envelope signal (f13): compute the energy in the 1.0-1.5~Hz band requires 1,830,252~ops/segment.} \item {JM~jitter and shimmer variants: \begin{enumerate} \item {absolute variants: absolute jitter (f14) requires 2396~ops/segment and compute the absolute shimmer (f18) requires 2398~ops/segment.} \item {relative variants: absolute jitter (f14) and absolute shimmer (f18) are used to compute relative jitter (f15) and relative shimmer (f19), respectively.
 Each feature requires 601 extra~ops/segment.} \item {perturbation quotient variants: partial calculations of feature (f15) and partial calculations of feature (f18) are used to calculate the PPQ5~jitter (f16) and the APQ5~shimmer (f20), respectively.
 Additional 4770~ops/segment are required per feature computed.} \item {standard deviation variants: absolute jitter (f14) is used to calculate the standard deviation of jitter (f17).
 Additional 2,997~ops/segment are required.
 Similarly, the feature (f15) is used to compute the standard deviation of shimmer (f21) involving 4,195~ops/segment.} \end{enumerate} \item {Temporal feature of the JM~tachogram (f22): worst-case scenario requires 1,201~ops/segment.} \item {Spectral features extraction of the JM~tachogram requires both an interpolation, a frequency domain transform, and an energy computation involving 2,009,479~ops/segment.
 Additionally, the computation of energy in the 0.017-0.020 Hz (f23) and 0.00-0.02 Hz (f24) bands requires 5 and 53~ops/segment, respectively.}} } \end{enumerate} \item {Activity classifier (MLP): considering all extracted features (21) and the largest number of neurons in the hidden layer (20), the activity classification task requires 2,279~ops/segment.}} \end{enumerate}

 The overall computation cost of \mbox{JMFAR} is: 37,506~ops/s + 3,881,604~ops/segment.
-To compare the algorithm with an online method with the same block length, the computational cost can be estimated at 50,445~ops/s.
+To compare the algorithm with an on-line method with the same block length, the computational cost can be estimated at 50,445~ops/s.